 This was the main item on a list of five safety wins Standard Scaffold has seen this year.
 Other significant achievements include the successful implementation of a dropped objects prevention program, 100% harmonization with new changes rolled out by Bill 30, and an in-depth overhaul of the claims management system.

-Steve Penny, Corporate HSE Manager at Standard Scaffold, put out the Top Five Safety Wins report last week to all employees.
+Standard Scaffold's Corporate HSE Manager put out the Top Five Safety Wins report last week to all employees.
 Reflecting on those wins keeps us motivated to continue with our progress to safer worksites.
 It also keeps us on top of systems and programs that prevent incidents.

-One of these solutions is the proactive changes to safety policies required for compliance to Bill 30, a change to OHS safety legislation so widespread, it requires its own legislation.
-This marks the first time since 1976 that OHS has rewritten the Act, Regulations, and Code.
+Our proactive approach to Bill 30, a change to OHS safety legislation, quickly demonstrates our leadership.
 Standard Scaffold was prepared in advance and had implemented these changes prior to June 1st.
 Much of this was thanks to stringent HSE guidelines processes that we already had in place.

-“We are leading the pack and will continue to hold a sustainable and competitive business advantage through leadership engagement, continuous improvement, and excellence in health, safety, and environmental management,” Steve notes of the changes Standard Scaffold has already made and implemented for Bill 30.
+“We are leading the pack and will continue to hold a sustainable and competitive business advantage through leadership engagement, continuous improvement, and excellence in health, safety, and environmental management,” SSI's Corporate HSE Manager notes of the changes Standard Scaffold has already made and implemented for Bill 30.